aenavidad/pp-0/log.md

 ### certain events[^17th cent piracy- or defence-against-piracy events in Hond Bay]
 * in `v-1.4`, first written by 14 feb 2021, last updated 31 oct 2021 still in belmopan, cy[^varids 212 and 5 and 4, not counting 1638 settlement incident noted sans citation in earlier files]
 * then worked on 18 apr 2022 to 3 aug 2022 in boston, ma[^ discounting (on a hunch) `red/prelim rep bz 1.4 WORK *.tsv` and counting `wiki/Timeline_of_piracy_in_the_Bay_of_Honduras.xml` (think it has original records), through prev listed files up to `harv/1638*.tsv` - but relevant events in wiki article worked up to 10 oct 2022]
-* no work since then
+* no work since then[^missg vars from `historical-series-re-Belize/work/dec-22/` as of 19 feb 2025 1.24 pm]
 ### any literature
 * in `v-1.4`, none
 * then worked 26 apr 2022 to 3 aug 2022 in boston, ma[^in `files/wiki/Draft-English_settling*.xml` through prev listed files up to `harv/1638 series*.tsv`, but wiki article worked up to 14 nov 2022]